youkaichao/my-portable-aiml-environment/README.md

 And you should log in with a ZSH shell!
 Try `nvidia-smi` to see the GPU, and `conda activate env && python -c "import torch; a=torch.randn(500, 500).cuda(); b=a.max(); print(b)"` to see that GPU is enabled!

+Sometimes the password is not set correctly.
+You can also use `docker exec -it container_id /bin/bash` to attach to that image.

 # RDMA support

 Note: To test RDMA support, use `show_gids` to see RDMA devices.
 If the output is not empty, then RDMA support is on!